Accounting Changes and Error Corrections

 ASC 250 includes several presentation and disclosure requirements when financial statements are restated for error corrections.
 Each financial statement period / column and key footnote disclosures that are restated should be clearly labeled “as restated.”
 The entity shall disclose:

-• that its previously issued financial statements have been restated;
+• Its previously issued financial statements have been restated;

 Disclosures also typically include other details about the cause of the error, how it was discovered and other direct and indirect impacts of the error.
-SEC registrants will also need to consider the impact of and/or disclosure of the error corrections within other sections of their filings (e.g., Selected Financial Data, Management’s Discussion and Analysis (the results of operations and liquidity analysis), Contractual Obligations, etc.).
+SEC registrants will also need to consider the impact, and/or disclosure, of the error corrections within other sections of their filings (e.g., Supplementary Financial Information and Management’s Discussion and Analysis).
+SEC registrants that do not qualify as smaller reporting companies are required to provide summarized quarterly financial information when there are one or more material retrospective changes (which would include material errors) to the statement of operations for any of the quarters within the two most recent fiscal years or any subsequent interim period for which financial statements are required to be included in the filing.

-When correcting the error by restating under the Big R restatement approach, an explanatory paragraph will be included within the auditor’s report with a statement that the previously issued financial statements have been restated for the correction of a material misstatement in the respective period and a reference to the footnote disclosure of the correction of the material misstatement.
-Additionally, an entity will need to consider the impact of such errors on its internal controls over financial reporting – refer to Section 5 below for further discussion.
+When correcting the error under the Big R restatement approach, the auditor’s report will contain an explanatory paragraph that includes a statement that the previously issued financial statements have been restated for the correction of a material misstatement in the respective period as well as a reference to the footnote disclosure of the correction of the material misstatement.
+Additionally, an entity will need to consider the impact of such errors on its internal controls over financial reporting – refer to Section 4 below for further discussion.

 Reclassifications